lextoumbourou/notes/notes/reference/moocs/coursera/linear-algebra-machine-learning/week-5.md

 ### Special eigen-cases

 * Recap (00:00-00:18):
-    * [[Eigenvectors]] lie along the same span before and after applying a linear transform to a space.
+    * [[Eigenvector]] lie along the same span before and after applying a linear transform to a space.
     * [[Eigenvalues]] are the amount we stretch each of those vectors in the process.

 * 3 special Eigen-cases (00:18-02:15)